lmarburger/lmarburger.github.com/_posts/2009-12-9-using-slime-to-execute-cucumber-features.md

 I'll definitely be expanding these tools to better fit my workflow.
 If you have a clever addition or another approach to the problem, I'd love to see it.

+**Update:** I've been advised to clarify one point. slim.vim isn't technically slime; it's just a way to get some similar functionality in vim.
+Thanks, David, for pointing that out before the angry tweets started streaming in from emacs users.

 [cposc]: http://www.cposc.org
 [djwhitt]: http://twitter.com/djwhitt